 - Not designed to use over grease-producing equipment as they lack a grease filter.

 - Help remove excess heat from the air, creating a more comfortable environment for the individuals working close to the area.

-Various types of range hoods are available in the market.
-Your choice of a range hood should depend upon your type of kitchen, your kitchen size, the layout of your kitchen, the location of your cooktop, cooking preferences, and your budget
+Various styles of kitchen hood systems are available in the market.
+Your choice of a range hood should depend upon your type of kitchen, your kitchen size, the layout of your kitchen, the location of your cooktop, your cooking preferences, and your budget.

 These hoods are similar to undercabinet hoods but the difference is that they mount to the wall instead of the cabinets above.
 These hoods are an option when there are no cabinets over the range.

 The chimney range hood consists of a range hood over a stove, with a vertical flue, or chimney, that rises from the top of the hood.
 The chimney continues to run through the kitchen ceiling, attic, and out of the roof.
 If you have cabinets fixed above the range, you’ll need to remove them to install this type of hood to fit and function properly.